 I’m serious when I say I’ve never seen Easton like I did tonight.
 He was kicking and shrieking and crying and hitting and biting.
 And while we’ve dealt with temper tantrums galore over the last couple of years, this was like something out of a horror movie.

 The scariest part was just not knowing how to handle it.
 I felt overwhelmed and stressed, and I definitely had one of those “okay well obviously I can’t handle this so I just need to go lock myself in the bathroom and cry” moments.

 Then the baby started fussing (one of those I will only not cry if you’re holding me in the one position that’s inconvenient for you cries) and I contemplated dropping everything and moving to China.

 But just before I ran off to sulk, Jake stepped in.

-He took care Easton’s fussing while I fed the baby, then when I finally got Easton settled he rocked the baby to sleep so I could take a breather.
+He took care of Easton’s fussing while I fed the baby, then we switched so I could get Easton to bed.
+When I finally got Easton settled he rocked the baby to sleep so I could take a breather.

 And when Easton came out of bed and woke up the baby he rocked him to sleep again.

 I love my husband.
 He is an amazing dad and is great at handling things, but my inner control freak often denies him the credit he deserves.
 I have a tendency to force myself to fill every capacity at home and like to think that if I don’t do everything, things will fall apart.
 I don’t know why I’m like that but I am, and because of that Jake often ends up in this weird position where I’m both not letting him do things and frustrated that he’s not doing things (because I’m actually a crazy person).